 And don’t think student-run means poor service… Quite the contrary!
 Union Club Hotel staff are incredibly attentive and detail oriented.
 In many ways, I felt like royalty during my stay here.
 If you had a question or needed a recommendation, the service team was happy to help.

 This brings us to Boiler Up Bar.
-One of the most fun experiences of my staycation, was a simple one.
-Hanging out with some gal pals and catching up over delicious craft cocktails.
-As a busy mom with a 5-year-old at home, that’s a pretty rare experience and one I highly recommend.
-Boiler Up Bar features a rotating selection of farm-inspired cocktails, as well as local craft beer, wines by the glass, and small-batch bourbons and whiskeys.
+One of the most fun experiences of my staycation was a fairly simple one—hanging out with some gal pals and catching up over delicious craft cocktails.
+As a busy mom with a 5-year-old at home, that’s a pretty rare experience.
+It is also one I highly recommend.
+While playdates for your kiddos are wonderful, it is also important to occasionally nurture your friendships without interruptions.
+Boiler Up Bar features a rotating selection of farm-inspired cocktails as well as local craft beer, wines by the glass, and small-batch bourbons and whiskeys.
 It’s all delicious, but I am partial to the mules.
 They have such a refreshing fizz!

 Room options range from standard (king bed and all of the essentials) to the Bay Suite (a truly luxe experience with space for 4 people, a dining table and original bay windows overlooking Grant Street).
 If you visit Marriott’s website, current rates range from $205 per night for the Standard Suite to $499 for the Bay Suite.